Photodynamic Therapy at the Laser + Skin Institute

 - Patients who have a history of recurring cold sores (Herpes simplex type 1) should start oral Valtrex 500 mg tablets, one tablet daily for seven days-starting this prescription the morning of your PDT treatment.
 The prescription for this product will be ordered for you.

 - Make sure your skin is clean and free of all make-up, moisturizers, and sunscreens.
 Bring hat, sunglasses, and scarf when appropriate to the clinic.

 - You should purchase Aquaphor healing ointment for use at home after the treatment.

 - An acetone scrub is performed.
 This will enhance the absorption of the Levulan and to give much more even uptake.

 - Levulan is applied topically to the whole area- whole zone to be treated (such as the whole face, back of hands, extensor part of the forearms).

-- The Levulan is left on for 120 minutes before any light treatment.
+- The Levulan is left on for a prescribed amount of time.

-- The Levulan is activated with a unique spectrum of light beginning with low energy levels.
-This is painless but requires about 16 minutes to complete.
+- The Levulan is activated with a unique spectrum of light beginning with low energy levels and takes 16 minutes to complete.